LambdaEasy/RepositoryCodeFirstNetCore/README.md

 # Lambda.Repository
-Project is in charge of creating repository and entity framework management functionality and migration of domain entities
+Project is in charge of creating repository and entity framework management functionality and migration of domain entities ContextFactory.cs: This is where the SQL Server connection string is located.

 # TestConsole
 Project that adds a record in the example table.